Divorce Process In California

 The Trial Process in a California Divorce

 The trial process in a California divorce can be long and complicated.
-It generally starts with the filing of a Petition for Dissolution of Marriage, which must be served on the other spouse.
+It generally starts with filing a Petition for Dissolution of Marriage, which must be served on the other spouse.
 Once the petition is filed, both spouses must disclose all of their assets and debts to each other.
 While waiting for the court trial, multiple hearings may be held.
 These hearings could include, for example, determining the issue of temporary spousal support, child support, or child custody.

 Once all of the necessary paperwork has been filed, the clock starts ticking.
 After a lengthy wait time, the case will go to trial — unless it is settled before then.
 At trial, both spouses will have the opportunity to present evidence and make arguments.
 The judge will then make a decision on custody, property division, and support.